 St Cecilia's remembers with past pupils of the former Wandsworth School

-When Wandsworth School was demolished in the late 1990s all the war memorial plaques were either lost or destroyed.
-On 8th July this year the Old Wandsworthians Memorial Trust held a memorial service and unveiled a new War Memorial Plaque at St Cecilia’s Church of England School, which was built on the former site of Wandsworth School.
+When Wandsworth School was demolished in the late 1990's all the war memorial plaques were either lost or destroyed.
+On the 8th July this year the Old Wandsworthians Memorial Trust held a memorial service and unveiled a new War Memorial Plaque at St Cecilia’s Church of England School, which was built on the former site of Wandsworth School.

-The service was attended by 85 people, which included over 45 former pupils and staff of Wandsworth School, along with thel Mayor of Wandsworth, Lord Dannatt GCB CBE, MC, DL, Lord Swansea, Royal British Legion (Putney), Lieutenant Colonel Ed Moorhouse London Regiment, Lieutenant Colonel Tim Smart Royal Marines and pupils and staff of St Cecilia’s School.
+The service was attended by 85 people, which included over 45 former pupils and staff of Wandsworth School, along with The Worshipful Mayor of Wandsworth, Lord Dannatt GCB CBE, MC, DL, Lord Swansea, Royal British Legion (Putney), Lieutenant Colonel Ed Moorhouse London Regiment, Lieutenant Colonel Tim Smart Royal Marines and pupils and staff of St Cecilia’s School.

 Richard Moody (Trustee) Rev Annie Kurk, Mayor of Wandsworth Cllr Nicola Nardelli.

 |The service was opened by the Trust secretary Les Herbert, a former pupil of Wandsworth School, who also organised the event.
 He first thanked Niall Gallagher, Headmaster of St Cecilia’s School, for allowing the event to take place at the School.
 After setting the scene for the service and giving the audience some background of how he managed to find all the lost information, Les also read out a letter from a Company Captain of the London Regiment serving in World War One which was written back in May 1916.
 It was sadly informing a family of the loss of their second son who had paid the ultimate sacrifice in giving his life in an unselfish and brave act to save other men who had been wounded in battle.
 It was a very moving account which made the service more personal and there was many a tear in the chapel as a result.